-> And some of our most memorable stops were along the Yangtze River in China visiting small towns… in one place we even got to visit a school that the Cruise Line built and we visited with the kids for a couple of hours and saw how they lived… amazing!!
+And some of our most memorable stops were along the Yangtze River in China visiting small towns… in one place we even got to visit a school that the Cruise Line built (see above) and we visited with the kids for a couple of hours and saw how they lived… amazing!!

-> 5. Another nice part about a River Cruise is the site-seeing continues while You sail… unlike on an Ocean Cruise in the middle of nowhere when at sea, on a River Cruise you’re always within distance of towns, valleys, vineyards, etc. so the beautiful scenery never ends!
+5. Another nice part about a River Cruise is the site-seeing continues while You sail… unlike on an Ocean Cruise in the middle of nowhere when at sea, on a River Cruise you’re always within distance of towns, valleys, vineyards, etc. so the beautiful scenery never ends!

 Seriously!
 How do you beat this scene below that we experienced in Cochem, Germany while sailing the “Moselle” River…

 6. A River Cruise is a great value for You as it’s extremely inclusive!
 When you book & pay for your River Cruise ***you really are paying for the majority of your trip up front which means few money worries while on your trip.***

 A big complaint we get about Ocean Cruises these days is they’re nickel & diming guests more & more which means more stress when onboard over money… no fun! 🙁

 Yes, there are “all-inclusive” Ocean Cruise lines out there but if you know the industry at all you’ll know they’re the “Luxury” lines and are very, very expensive.